The claim about humans using only 10% of their brain capacity has long been debunked.

-Dr. Yaffe and her colleagues of the University of California studied risks of Alzheimer’s disease by measuring the protein beta amyloid levels in the blood.
-They results showed that the cognitive decline was more significant when there was more beta-amyloid in the blood, but lifestyle factors can affect this tendency.
-In particular, people with higher cognitive reserve (education, literacy) tend to experience less cognitive decline.
+Dr. Yaffe and her colleagues of the University of California studied risks of Alzheimer’s disease by measuring the protein beta-amyloid levels in the blood.
+The results showed that the cognitive decline was more significant when there was more beta-amyloid in the blood, but lifestyle factors can affect this tendency.
+In particular, people with higher cognitive reserve (education, literacy) tend to have fewer chances to experience a cognitive decline.

-Human brain is a wonderful organ and still hides a lot of mysteries to be unlocked.
-Maybe one day neuroscience will explain incredible superpowers of the human brain, such as photographic memory or the ability to solve complex math problems in the head (remember Daniel Tammet, “human-calculator” from UK?), and will find the key to unraveling its potential.
+The human brain is a wonderful organ and still hides a lot of mysteries to be unlocked.
+Maybe one day, neuroscience will explain incredible superpowers of the human brain, such as photographic memory or the ability to solve complex math problems in the head (remember Daniel Tammet, “human-calculator” from the UK?), and will find the key to unravelling its potential.